-Audrey Weiger serves as the CEO of Grace Horizon, an anti-trafficking organization located in central Indiana.
-Grace Horizon is a community of survivors in Central Indiana supporting each other in recovery from violence and exploitation, including sex trafficking and sexual exploitation.
-Grace Horizon believes in a two-generational approach to anti-trafficking work with an entire team dedicated to the children of the participants.
+Audrey Weiger serves as the CEO of Grace Horizon, an anti-trafficking organization located in Central Indiana.
+Grace Horizon is a community of survivors in Central Indiana supporting each other in recovery from violence and exploitation, including human trafficking and sexual exploitation.
+Grace Horizon believes in a two-generational approach to anti-trafficking work with a team dedicated to the participants and their children.
 “When you get to stand there and support someone as they transform their lives, it's a pretty incredible thing to witness,” said Weiger.
-Serving as CEO, Weiger says she wears all the hats.
-Weiger’s role includes resource development, social media and donor communications for the organization, and recruitment for volunteers and relationships with participants.
-Weiger started volunteering at Grace Horizon in the Spring of 2020 before her promotion to CEO in January of 2021-- not an easy task in the midst of a global pandemic.
+Serving as CEO, Weiger says she wears many hats.
+Weiger’s role includes resource development, financial and grant management, donor communications for the organization, public speaking on behalf of the organization and recruitment for volunteers.
+Weiger started volunteering at Grace Horizon in the Spring of 2020 before her selection to CEO in January of 2021-- not an easy task in the midst of a global pandemic.
 Before joining Grace Horizon, Weiger grew up in Bowling Green, Ohio, and currently resides in Anderson, Indiana.
 In 2006, Weiger graduated from Anderson University and completed her MBA there in 2011.
-Weiger is married to Josh and has two children that are eight, and six years old.
-The Weiger’s do not have a family pet, but enjoy their many neighborhood dogs.
-When asked what her favorite memory at Grace Horizon has been, Weiger shared that due to a date mix-up with a guest speaker, she had to speak to participants on the spot.
-Thinking quickly, Weiger gave an interactive lesson about how we tell our life story.
+Weiger is married to Josh and has two children.
 She hopes that each person involved in Grace Horizon comes to know the wholeness for which they were created.
-Serving as CEO, Weiger says she wears all the hats.
-Weiger’s role includes resource development, social media and donor communications for the organization, and recruitment for volunteers and relationships with participants.
-Weiger started volunteering at Grace Horizon in the Spring of 2020 before her promotion to CEO in January of 2021-- not an easy task in the midst of a global pandemic.
-Before joining Grace Horizon, Weiger grew up in Bowling Green, Ohio, and currently resides in Anderson, Indiana.
-In 2006, Weiger attended Anderson University graduating with majors in public relations and Christian ministries and a minor in German.
-Weiger went back to Anderson and graduated with her MBA in 2011.
-Weiger is married to Josh and has two children that are eight, and six years old.
-The Weiger’s do not have a family pet, but enjoy their many neighborhood dogs.

 Board of Directors